yemam3/Mod-RL-RCBF/README.md

 # SAC-RCBF

-Repository containing the code for the paper "Safe  Model-Based  Reinforcement  Learning using Robust Control Barrier Functions".
-Specifically, an implementation of SAC + Robust Control Barrier Functions (RCBFs) for safe reinforcement learning in two custom environments.
+Repository containing the code for the paper ["Safe Reinforcement Learning using Robust Control Barrier Functions"](https://arxiv.org/abs/2110.05415).
+Specifically, an implementation of SAC + Robust Control Barrier Functions (RCBFs) for safe reinforcement learning in multiple custom environments.

 While exploring, an RL agent can take actions that lead the system to unsafe states.
 Here, we use a differentiable RCBF safety layer that minimially alters (in the least-squares sense) the actions taken by the RL agent to ensure the safety of the agent.